DavidZouZ/tswd-portfolio/visualizing-government-debt.md

 Online Visualization: <https://data-viewer.oecd.org?chartId=ebdfc227-57ba-42ec-83e0-ad2243ad4d1d>

 What I did: I selected the 2023 as the single year for governments debt-to-GDP ratio graph.
+This chart displays the gross government debt as a percentage of GDP for various countries in 2023.
+The countries are listed along the horizontal axis, while the vertical axis represents the percentage of GDP.
+The United States is highlighted with a debt ratio of 122.61% of GDP.

 ## Part 2: Working with Tableau